AleksandrHovhannisyan/artsakh-genocide/README.md

 > The Lachin Corridor (5 km wide), which will provide a connection between Nagorno-Karabakh and Armenia while not passing through the territory of Shusha, shall remain under the control of the Russian Federation peacemaking forces.
 The Republic of Azerbaijan shall guarantee the security of persons, vehicles and cargo moving along the Lachin Corridor in both directions.

-In violation of this agreement, Azerbaijan has been blockading the Lachin Corridor and preventing the safe passage of persons, vehicles, and cargo in both directions.
+In violation of this agreement, Azerbaijan blockaded the Lachin Corridor and prevented the safe passage of persons, vehicles, and cargo in both directions.

-On February 22, 2023, the International Court of Justice—the UN's highest court—[issued a legally binding ruling](https://www.icj-cij.org/public/files/case-related/180/180-20230222-ORD-01-00-EN.pdf) that orders Azerbaijan to end the blockade and allow free movement of civilians in both directions; Azerbaijan has ignored this order with impunity.
-So far, the blockade has been condemned internationally by [members of the U.S. Congress](https://www.congress.gov/bill/118th-congress/house-resolution/108?s=1&r=97), the UN, the European Union, Human Rights Watch, Amnesty International, the Red Cross, the Lemkin Institute for Genocide Prevention, and countless others.
+On February 22, 2023, the International Court of Justice—the UN's highest court—[issued a legally binding ruling](https://www.icj-cij.org/public/files/case-related/180/180-20230222-ORD-01-00-EN.pdf) that orders Azerbaijan to end the blockade and allow free movement of civilians in both directions; Azerbaijan ignored this order with impunity.
+The blockade was condemned internationally by [members of the U.S. Congress](https://www.congress.gov/bill/118th-congress/house-resolution/108?s=1&r=97), the UN, the European Union, Human Rights Watch, Amnesty International, the Red Cross, the Lemkin Institute for Genocide Prevention, and countless others.

-On August 7, 2023, former International Criminal Court prosecutor Luis Moreno Ocampo [wrote a report noting that these actions amount to genocide](https://luismorenoocampo.com/lmo_en/report-armenia/), comparable to war crimes committed in Srebrenica during the Bosnian genocide.
+On August 7, 2023, former International Criminal Court prosecutor Luis Moreno Ocampo [published a report noting that these actions amount to genocide](https://luismorenoocampo.com/lmo_en/report-armenia/), comparable to war crimes committed in Srebrenica during the Bosnian genocide.
 On August 18, the Lemkin Institute issued [an active genocide alert for Artsakh](https://www.lemkininstitute.com/active-genocide-alert-1/active-genocide-alert-azerbaijan----in-artsakh-).
+And on August 23, 2023, former U.N.
+Special Advisor on the Prevention of Genocide Juan Méndez published [a preliminary opinion report](https://un.mfa.am/file_manager/un_mission/Preliminary%20Opinion%20-%2023.08.2023.pdf) urging the international community to act before atrocities take place.

 ### Starvation as a weapon of genocide